Friday, March 27, 2026

 VALUES (290, 'Consulting', NULL, 1900);

--- Inserting a NULL value explicitly
+-- Inserting NULL explicitly or by omission

 INSERT INTO employees (employee_id, last_name, email, hire_date, job_id)